Welcome to the Department of Musicology!

 Musicology courses at Lawrence promote independent and active learning about musical practices and practitioners.
 Students in musicology courses engage in the variety of activities that constitute the academic study of music: listening critically to recordings, reading and discussing primary source documents and scholarly literature, studying scores, and undertaking library research and ethnographic fieldwork.
 In addition to emphasizing the development of critical listening and reading skills, musicology courses incorporate various kinds of writing, from listening journals to original research papers.
 Several musicology courses include a musical performance component.

-Aesthetics of Music • Authenticity in Popular Music • Borrowed Music in the Movies • The Blues • Claude Debussy • Divine Love in the 17th Century • Early Music Revivals • The German Lied • History of Recorded Sound • History of the String Quartet • History of the Symphony • History of the Wind Band • Jazz History • Music and the Environment • Music and Fairy Tales • Music and Gender • Music and Memory • Music and Power Under the Sun King • Music in the Age of Exploration • Music in the Middle East • Music in the U.S. • Opera and Betrayal • Performing Arts of Bali • The Second Viennese School • Stravinsky
+Aesthetics of Music • Authenticity in Popular Music • Borrowed Music in the Movies • The Blues • Claude Debussy • Divine Love in the 17th Century • Early Music Revivals • The German Lied • History of Recorded Sound • History of the String Quartet • History of the Symphony • History of the Wind Band • Jazz History • Music and the Environment • Music and Fairy Tales • Music and Gender • Music and Gender in Cross-Cultural Perspectives • Music and Memory • Music and Politics • Music and Power Under the Sun King • Music in the Age of Exploration • Music in the Middle East • Music in the U.S. • Opera and Betrayal • Performing Arts of Bali • The Second Viennese School • Stravinsky

 Ethnomusicology is often defined as the study of people making music, or the anthropology of music.
 Ethnomusicological study can involve participant observation, interview-based ethnography, and becoming proficient in multiple kinds of music.
 Courses such as Introduction to World Music and Culture, Performing Arts of Bali, Music of the Middle East, and Music and the Environment seek to dramatically expand students’ awareness of global diversity and complexity, their familiarity with different culturally based aesthetic systems, their understanding of the power of music in group formation and identity construction, and an awareness of music as a process and activity that is often crucial for human life.
 Students can also practice multi-musicality by joining the Balinese gamelan, the West African drumming and dance ensemble, the Afro-Cuban ensemble, the Afro-Brazilian music ensemble, and studying didjeridu.